 The majority of the gigs at Sela Bar are free, which is staggering when you see the artists they welcome into their subterranean hideaway.
-Sela is well known for its love of leftfield genres and their live gigs often reflect that – The Mabgate Sela Sessions promise local jazz artists every Wednesday and Mojah Reggae take over on the last Thursday of the month.
-But that’s just the start as they often welcome touring acts for free shows on other nights too.
+Sela is well known for its love of leftfield genres and their live gigs often reflect that – Live at Sela promises local jazz artists every Thursday and Mojah Reggae take over regularly too.
+But that’s just the start as they often welcome local and touring acts for free shows on other nights too.

 Sela Bar, 20 New Briggate, Leeds, West Yorkshire, LS1 6NU.

 Start your week with a night of free live music at Oporto.
 Every Monday, they host The Gaslight Club, a Greenwich Village-style shindig where the city’s best up and coming talent play their latest tunes.
 Slow Club, Blue Roses and Sam Airey have all graced their stage in the past.
 They sometimes have free shows on the rest of the week too, so remember to check their listings on a regular basis.

 Oporto, 33 Call Lane, Leeds, West Yorkshire, LS1 7BT.

 Hyde Park Book Club is a cafe-cum-bar that hosts regular free gigs from both local and national artists.
 Every Thursday, they hold a free showcase of top new jazz musicians like Sontuno, The Jack Garside Quintet and Cornbread, but that’s not all.
 They also host a monthly Open Turntables night, where you can bring your own records and be the DJ.

 Hyde Park Book Club, 27-29 Headingley Lane, Leeds, West Yorkshire, LS6 1BL.